riverrun/phauxth/UPGRADE_GUIDE.md

     Phauxth.Confirm.verify(params, MyApp.Accounts, {conn, 10})

+Phauxth now uses a customized version of Phoenix.Token.
+This removes the dependency on Phoenix, and so it should be more straightforward to use it with any Plug-based application.

 # Upgrading to Phauxth from Openmaize

 The rest of this document shows the changes you need to make when